-A huge portion of the rice eaten worldwide is white, which is a shame because white rice is nutritionally far inferior to brown rice.
-White rice is made by taking brown rice and milling away the bran and germ layers of each grain, leaving only the white endosperm which is devoid of fiber and all vitamins.
-In most cases the white rice is then enriched with a handful of vitamins, but there’s still no comparing its healthfulness to that of brown rice.
-One problem with white rice is that it causes blood sugar levels to spike.
-For this reason, people disposed to diabetes, or who find themselves prone to exhaustion caused by fluctuations in blood sugar, are best off avoiding white rice in favor of brown.
+A huge portion of the rice eaten worldwide is white, which is nutritionally far inferior to brown rice.
+White rice is made milling away the bran and germ layers of brown rice grains, leaving only the white endosperm.
+This endosperm is essentially pure starch, and it contains no fiber or vitamins.
+In most cases the white rice is then enriched with a handful of vitamins, but even after this enrichment it remains far inferior to the healthfulness to that of brown rice.
+One problem with white rice is that it can spike blood sugar levels.
+For this reason, people disposed to diabetes, or who find themselves prone to exhaustion caused by fluctuations in blood sugar, should consider avoiding white rice in favor of brown.

 All that said, white rice does have a couple things going for it.
-White rice cooks in half the time as brown rice and it has a more delicate texture as well.
+White rice cooks in less than half the time as brown rice and it has a more delicate texture as well.
 Some vegans have a hard time tolerating all the fiber on a vegetable-heavy diet so for them white rice can be a welcome option.

 Rice is incredibly easy to prepare.
 Start by pouring it into a mixing bowl and combing your fingers through the grains to find any contaminants.
 Then give your rice a quick rinse and put it in a pot containing two parts water to one part rice.
-Crank the flame to high and as soon as the water boils give the rice a quick stir and reduce the burner to its lowest setting, cover the pot, then simmer for 30 or 40 minutes (or around 15 minutes for white rice).
-If things go right all the water will be soaked up just as the last of the pan’s water gets absorbed.
+Crank the flame to high and as soon as the water boils give the rice a quick stir and reduce the burner to its lowest setting.
+Then over the pot and simmer for 30 or 40 minutes (or around 15 minutes for white rice).
+If things go right, the rice will be perfectly cooked just as the last of the pan’s water gets absorbed.